BehindTheScenery/BTSEngine-Concurrent/README.md

 You can use this mod in any, original or modified, form in private modpacks as long as they're not released into public.

-You can freely create videos and/or streams with this mod, crediting that you are using this mod is advised, but not required.
+You can freely create videos and/or livestreams with this mod, crediting that you are using this mod is advised, but not required.

 You cannot modify this mod without written permission from the mod owner or authors if owner is unaccessible.
 You cannot claim this mod as yours in any possible way.
 ```